sonic-net/SONiC/doc/voq/everflow.md

 If the neighbor information returned from neighorch turns out to be a remote neighbor, mirrororch needs to use the recycle port as the mirror destination port and the router mac as the destination MAC address.

 SAI implementation is the same as a single-chip system.
 The mirrored packets are rewritten in the ingress ASIC and sent out of the recycle port.
 When the packet re-enters the pipeline, it gets routed because the destination MAC is the router MAC.
 The destination IP of this packet is the destination IP configured on the mirror session, so it will be routed by the ingress ASIC.
 If the destination IP is reachable via multiple nexthops, the ingress ASIC will loadbalance the traffic as needed.

+When the mirror destination port is a local port, it's recommended to recycle mirror packets too for the following reasons:

+- The implementation of mirrororch is simplified because both remote and local mirror destination ports are handled in the same way.
+- The mirrored packets can be load-balanced if the mirror destination IP is reachable via multiple nexthops.

 # 3 Testing
 TBD